 But you didn’t come here to read about SEO.
 You came to read about SEM, search engine marketing.
 Some people use the terms interchangeably.
-However, they aren’t one in the same.
-They have key differences yet correlate closely with one another.
+However, they aren’t one and the same.
+They have key differences yet closely correlate with one another.
 Let’s take a close look at SEO and SEM and how they connect with one another.

 What Is SEM?

-SEM grows your company by leveraging paid advertisements.
+SEM is a form of paid media that grows your company by leveraging paid advertisements.
 These advertisements appear on search engine results pages (SERPs).

 To take advantage of SEM, you have to bid on keywords that users search for.
 The higher your bid, the higher the chance of your ad appearing alongside the SERPs of search queries.
 Most times, the paid ads are referred to as pay-per-click ads.
 They come in multiple formats, with some appearing as product listing ads and some as text-based ads.
 Product listing ads have a more visual appeal as they provide a picture of the product along with a price and reviews.

 The most notable advantage of SEM is that it allows you to place your ads in front of people who are motivated to make a purchase.
 You won’t find this advantage with any other form of marketing.